 The Northern Wisconsin Cropland Study, conducted in 1999, surveyed cropland in Florence County.

 Cropland soil erosion was found to be negligible.
-Florence County requested and received a waiver from the requirement to develop a county-wide cropland erosion control plan (Appendix D).

 Soil and Water Conservation Standards

 The Wisconsin Farmland Preservation Program helps farmers and local governments preserve farmland, protect soil, and water, and minimize land use conflicts.
 Through participation in the program: